jonathanrocher/ets_tutorial/stage8.2_packaging_pyinstaller/README.md

 ### Single Directory vs. Single File

-PyInstaller gives you a choice between building an application as an executable plus auxillary files as a single directory, or as a single executable file.
+PyInstaller gives you a choice between building an application as an executable plus auxiliary files as a single directory, or as a single executable file.
 While the single file is nicer, getting it to work can be more difficult.
 For simplicity, we'll use the default single directory approach for this tutorial.
 You can use zip or a similar utility to bundle